The School at Columbia University, K–8 School, seeks a Recess and After School Facilitator to support its students.

-As part of the dynamic learning community of The School at Columbia University, the incumbent will engage and interact with K–8 students during designated enrichment hours, teach in the After School Program, and participate in staff meetings that address best practices and support professional growth.
-This position will be supervised by the Assistant Director and follows The School at Columbia University calendar; employees are expected to work on all school days.
+As part of the dynamic learning community of The School at Columbia University, the employee will engage and interact with K–8 students during designated enrichment hours, teach in the after school program, and participate in staff meetings that address best practices and support professional growth.
+This position will be supervised by the Assistant Director and follow The School at Columbia University calendar; employees are expected to work on all school days.

-Direct and oversee daily school recess and enrichment activities, both indoor and outdoor year round.
-Exhibit and practice attentiveness to social and emotional skill development specific to age groups within grades K–8.
-Plan activities that are developmentally appropriate, provide close supervision, and maintain safe environment for children.
+Direct and oversee daily school recess and enrichment activities, both indoor and outdoor year-round.
+Exhibit and practice attentiveness to social emotional skill development specific to age groups within grades K–8.
+Plan activities that are developmentally appropriate; provide close supervision; and maintain a safe environment for children.
 Enforce school rules and behavioral expectations.

 Establish and maintain professional communication with school staff.
 Examples include, but are not limited to, participation in staff meetings; timely communication with Supervisor, Division Heads, Nurses, and Social Emotional Team; attendance at professional development meetings that address best practices and support professional growth.

 Some college, bachelor’s degree strongly preferred.